 The subscriber has already trusted you by opting in to your list and now there is nothing wrong with getting them to take another action after they just requested some information from you.

 2. Place an offer or promotion in the confirmation or welcome email.

 This is another method that people don’t take advantage of.
 People will read the welcome email they get from you, so why not include an offer for your product, or for an affiliate product, or a link to page of recommended resources?
 You are spending time to create and send these emails, so do what you can to monetize these emails with related offers.

-If you use this WP Double Opt-In Plugin to collect subscribers on your blog, you have a full control under the email notifications that are sent to subscribers.
+If you use this newsletter plugin for WordPress to collect subscribers on your blog, you have a full control under the email notifications that are sent to subscribers.
 The plugin includes pre-compiled email notifications.
 But you can modify them to fit your marketing niche and include any type of promotion, advertisement or other offer into your welcome message, unsubscribe confirmation letter, or place an offer on your “Thank You” or “Unsubscribe successful” page.

 3. Place an offer or promotion on the “unsubscribe” page and/or in the email confirming the unsubscribe action.

 This practice is hardly used by anyone in email marketing.
 For some reason people think that if someone decided to unsubscribe, this decision is final and definitive.
 Of course, you’ll want to respect the subscriber’s decision but why not try to take some profit from it?
 You’ll lose nothing by it.